FIND A HOLIDAY

 Offering a fantastic location opposite the beach and quality accommodation, the AR Roca Esmeralda Hotel and Spa is a great choice for holidays to Calpe.
 The hotel has a wide range of facilities, which will appeal to couples, friends and families alike.
 For lazy days in the sun, the beach is just st...

 AR Diamante Beach & Spa

-The modern and stylish AR Diamante Beach is a luxurious 4 star property located in the town of Calpe where you will find a wonderful mixture of Old Valencian culture and modern tourist facilities.
-The hotel offers rooms of a very high standard and is perfect for couples and families, whether you re...
+The modern and stylish AR Diamante Beach is a luxurious property located in the town of Calpe where you will find a wonderful mixture of Old Valencian culture and modern tourist facilities.
+The hotel offers rooms of a very high standard and is perfect for couples and families, whether you relax at ...